satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* Scaled a leaderboard service from 1000 to 10,000 writes/sec by adding replicas and partitioning.

-### 88. Explain architecting for edge computing on AWS.
+### Explain architecting for edge computing on AWS

 **Answer:**
 - Use CloudFront with Lambda@Edge for compute at edge locations.